Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 The blood in Wei Wuxian’s veins turned to ice.

 There was a new light in Xue Yang’s eye, a new edge of cruelty.
-But he seemed satisfied to have Wei Wuxian look at him again, and he did not utter another word.
+But he seemed satisfied to have Wei Wuxian look at him again, and he did not utter another word on the topic.

 “Undo the curse on A-Qing,” Wei Wuxian said when he found his voice again.
 It felt to him as though an hour had passed in that heavy and cold silence.
 “She’s been hurt enough.”